Table of Contents

 Understanding Lock-In and Notice Periods

-Lock in clause is basically a minimum specified period that the tenant should stay in your rented house, he/she can’t leave or terminate the agreement before the lock-in period is over.
+A lock-in period in a lease agreement is basically a minimum specified period that the tenant should stay in your rented house, he/she can’t leave or terminate the agreement before the locking period in the rent agreement is over.
 This could be anywhere from 1 to 6 months.
 There should also be a notice period that the tenant gives you before they decide to terminate the Rental Agreement and vacate your home.
 This is done so that you can use this time to find a replacement tenant so that you don’t lose out on rental income.

 Precise Payment Terms